 Eighteen years after starting GLEVAP, Dr. Personett decided she needed a break from the stresses of equine practice and became an employee of the United States Department of Agriculture (USDA).
 She stayed with USDA for 10 years but she missed the practice of veterinary medicine and decided to go back to private practice.
 She became an associate veterinarian at the Oneonta Veterinary Hospital doing small animal medicine, surgery, and emergencies.

 While in equine practice, two more Labradors and three more horses (one at a time) were added to the family.
 Dr. Personett's interest in Labrador retrievers expanded beyond having them as pets to showing in the conformation, obedience, and agility rings.
 Her kennel name is Waifin Labradors.
-Many more generations of Labradors have since been produced at Waifin including US, CAN, Dutch, Swedish, German, and French Champions, most with working titles as well as therapy dogs, a seizure dog, and dogs who are companions for children with Asperger’s Syndrome.
-Currently, she has three Labs who are all beloved pets.
-She hopes to get back in the show ring soon with the youngest Waifin Labrador, Emma, aka Waifin's Sojourners Wings.
+Many more generations of Labradors have since been produced at Waifin including US, CAN, Dutch, Swedish, German, and French Champions, most with working titles as well as therapy dogs, a seizure dog, and dogs who are companions for children with Asperger's Syndrome.
+Currently, she has two Labs who are all beloved pets.
+She hopes to get back in the show ring soon with the youngest Waifin Labrador, Emma, aka WAIFIN'S FLIGHT OF FANCY.

 Years in Practice: 36

 Education: Colorado State University College of Veterinary Medicine